SHAY2407/NevarokML/UE_5.2/NevarokML/README.md

 Explore the endless possibilities of machine learning in Unreal Engine with NevarokML.
 [Start leveraging][getting-started] its capabilities today and unlock a new level of intelligent virtual experiences.

+**Free for Non-Commercial Use:**
+NevarokML is available free of charge for non-commercial use, making it accessible for social media content creation, educational, research, and personal projects that do not generate direct revenue.
+For more details on licensing and usage restrictions, please refer to the license agreement provided.